PedroBet31/juegoTuttiFrutti/README.md

 ## **Project Purpose**

-This project was created as part of the **Analista Programador program at CEI \- CLAEH**, integrating concepts from software engineering, web development, and system architecture.
+This project was developed as the final project for the course Desarrollo y Diseño de Aplicaciones (DDA) during the fourth semester of the Analista Programador program at CTC - CLAEH.
+The objective was to design and implement a complete web application, applying concepts of software engineering, web development, and system architecture.

 ## **Authors**